cbrizuel/KCM/README.md

 ##### Using a local ESMFold installation with EDA4PD

 EDA4PD uses [ESMFold](https://esmatlas.com/resources?action=fold) to predict the folding structure of each designed amino acid sequence.
 By default, EDA4PD will use the [official REST API](https://esmatlas.com/about#api) to request the prediction remotely.
 To use instead a local installation of ESMFold, we suggest running a local server using [Gunicorn](https://gunicorn.org/) and providing its URL to EDA4PD by modifying the `esmfold_url` value in the `config.py` file.
-The local server must receive as input a string containing an amino acid sequence, and must return as output a string containing the raw contents of the PDB file of the predicted structure.
+The local server must recieve as input a string containing an amino acid sequence, and must return as output a string containing the raw contents of the PDB file of the predicted structure.
 The local server's input and output must _not_ be JSON encoded.

 ### Reproducing the benchmark in the paper